Online MFA Faculty

 Flagg spends most of his free time at his desk writing snarky books.
 When he gets a moment away from writing, he watches too much Netflix and Hulu and reads too many comic books.
-A Maine native, he resides in Clinton, Massachusetts and can be found in local coffee shops pounding away at the keyboard.
+A Maine native, he resides in Clinton, Massachusetts, and can be found in local coffee shops pounding away at the keyboard.

 Kirsten I.K.
 Flournoy

-She is the author of three novels: “The House of Erzulie” (2018, Shade Mountain Press), a Gothic tale set 1850s New Orleans and the speculative fiction series “Ice Song” (2009, Random House) and “Tattoo” (2011, Random House).
+She is the author of three novels: “The House of Erzulie” (2018, Shade Mountain Press), a Gothic tale set 1850s New Orleans, as well as the speculative fiction series “Ice Song” (2009, Random House) and Tattoo (2011, Random House).
 According to Foreword Reviews, “Kirsten makes the macabre beautiful.”

-Her fiction, poetry and essays have appeared in publications including Arts & Letters, Existere Journal of Arts & Literature, American Journal of Economics and Sociology and The Body Horror Book.
+Her fiction, poetry and essays have appeared in publications including Arts & Letters, Existere Journal of Arts & Literature, American Journal of Economics and Sociology, and The Body Horror Book.

 James R. Gapinski